JC-Saldana/exoticca/README.md

 - Data fetch: everything is extracted at the same time from mocked JSON
 - Protected routes if user auth is needed.
 - Global imports setup with vite.
+- Cards suggested: remove duplicate destinations even if they have different prices
+- Many other minor changes...

 // To consider
 - The tech is overkill and with lots of boilerplate.
 It was developed in this way so that it's highly scalable and easy to maintain.